 I swear, it takes the ride to a whole other level.

-I’ve been doing business with my eyes shut & screaming wildly
+Have you been doing business with your eyes shut & screaming wildly?

 I want to open my eyes, relax my arms and exhale.

 What will the new ride look and feel like?

 I can extrapolate from my experience on the coaster.